vighneshbirodkar/blog-gsoc/rag_draw.md

 ## Further Improvements
-A point that was brought up in the PR as well is that thick lines would immensely enhance the visual appeal of the output.
+ - A point that was brought up in the PR as well is that thick lines would immensely enhance the visual appeal of the output.
 As and when they are implemented, `rag_draw` should be modified to support drawing thick edges.
+ - As centroids don't always lie in within an objects boundary, we can represent regions by a point other than their centroid, something which always lies within the boundary.
+This would allow for better visualization of the actual RAG from its drawing.